GoKEV/GoKEV-manifest-maker/README.md

 This project is an Ansible role to deploy to a local ESXi server or VCenter.
   - This role assumes you're feeding credentials through an Ansible Tower credential type
-  - This role saves the newly provisioned VM to a temporary inventory name defined in the `defaults/main.yml`
-  - localhost.target (inventory)

 ## Example Playbooks